All Episodes

 Who was it?

-If oh, I that's right.
+If only that's right.

-Well, look, you uh your your book how it's been out what you're debutting at number two on the New York Times.
+And you're debuting at number two on the New York Times.

-Number one on book scan.
+Number one on BookScan.

-Uh well, after this, we'll take care of what was number two is and number threes and all that.
+Well, after this, we'll take care of what was number two is and number threes and all that.

-Uh wish wish you the best with you are prolific writer, and you've got uh you have a lot of admirers out there because you don't take the guff and you do not allow yourself to be manipulated or or um intimidated uh by these people, and you say to some of these people who interview what a lot of Republican conservative voters wish their elected officials would say.
+You are a prolific writer, and you've got a lot of admirers out there because you don't take the guff and you do not allow yourself to be manipulated or intimidated by these people.

-Plus you make people laugh, and there's nothing wrong with that, especially now.
+Plus, you make people laugh, and there's nothing wrong with that, especially now.

-So, great that you came by.
+Great that you came by.

 Good luck with the book.

-Are you you got an idea for your next one?
+You got an idea for your next one?

-You work that far in advance?
+You worked that far in advance?

 And I have to say, when I was writing this, I kept thinking this could be the Encyclopedia Britannica.